-Into Kustannus Oy is a Finnish publishing company, founded in 2007.
+Into Kustannus Oy is an edgy Finnish publishing company.
+It was founded in 2007.

 Into publishes various kinds of fiction and non-fiction books.
 Into aims at broadening the literary field in Finland by actively bringing up current topics in culture and society.
-In total there are about 70 Into books per year, including awarded or nominated highlights.
+There are about 70 new titles per year, including awarded or nominated highlights.

 Into also publishes Finnish edition of the newspaper Le Monde diplomatique & Novaja Gazeta.
 It comes out six times a year as a tabloid magazine.

-Some of the foreign authors translated and published by us are Naomi Klein, Boris Akunin, Ismail Kadare, Arundhati Roy, Tariq Ali, Evgeni Vodolazkin, Kyung-sook Shin, Thomas Piketty, Roman Senchin, Andy Weir, Denise Rudberg, Ha-Joon Chang, Luke Harding, Paul Verhoeven, Conchita Wurst, Artemy Troitsky, Luiz Ruffato, Nicholas Shaxson, Sergey Lukyanenko and Mahatma Gandhi.
+Some of the foreign authors translated and published by us are Naomi Klein, Arne Dahl, Boris Akunin, Ismail Kadare, Arundhati Roy, Tariq Ali, Kyung-sook Shin, Thomas Piketty, Luke Harding, Andy Weir, Denise Rudberg, Ha-Joon Chang, Paul Verhoeven, Artemy Troitsky, Luiz Ruffato, Nicholas Shaxson, Evgeni Vodolazkin, and Mahatma Gandhi.

 Into has stood out for its unique profile and its many-sided, innovative publishing program.
 Many of our books have achieved excellent visibility, receiving awards and nominations.
-For example, Kalle Kniivilä’s Putinin väkeä – Venäjän hiljainen enemmistö (“Putin’s folk: The Quiet Majority of Russia”) was awarded the Kanava award for best non-fiction book in 2014.
-Esa Koivuranta, Kati Pehkonen, Tuija Sorjanen and Annina Vainio’s Marimekko – Suuria kuvioita (“Marimekko – Great patterns”) was nominated for the Tieto-Finlandia award in 2015.
+For example, Hanna Nikkanen and working group’s Hyvän sään aikana was awarded the Kanava award for best non-fiction book and nominated for the Tieto-Finlandia award in 2017.
+Kalle Kniivilä’s Putinin väkeä – Venäjän hiljainen enemmistö (“Putin’s folk: The Quiet Majority of Russia”) won the Kanava award in 2014, and Esa Koivuranta, Kati Pehkonen, Tuija Sorjanen and Annina Vainio’s Marimekko – Suuria kuvioita (“Marimekko – Great patterns”) was nominated for the Tieto-Finlandia award in 2015.
 Laura Gustafsson’s Huorasatu (“Whore Tale”) was nominated for the Finlandia and the Helsingin Sanomat Literary Prize in 2011.